Location: Nohutyeri Mevkii,, Güneyköy, 07900 Gazipaşa/Antalya, Turkey

 Room and Board Arrangements:

 We will be staying in the city of Gazipaşa (22 km from the site), a modest-size community, with a population of approximately 35,000 people.
 For accommodations we will be staying in the dormitory of a local high school for tourism students.
 Attached to the dormitory is a modest hotel which the staff will occupy.
 The dormitory/hotel complex is within easy walking distance of the town center and the beach.
 Each room in the dormitory will have 4-6 beds and individual wardrobes for each occupant.
 The rooms are fully air conditioned and have en-suite bathrooms and showers.
 There are washing machines available and wifi throughout the building.
-The attached hotel offers single rooms at a supplemental cost (in 2021 that supplement was $12 per night).
-This single supplement rate is not guaranteed as of October 2021.
+The attached hotel offers single rooms at a supplemental cost (in 2022 that supplement was $12 per night).
+This single supplement rate is not guaranteed as of October 2022.
 Breakfasts and lunches are offered at our depot and headquarters at the site.
 Dinners are offered in the excavation house.
 The project has four cooks on staff.
-Cost: $2600 per session for students; $2800 for non-student volunteers Costs include: • Shuttle transportation to and from local Turkish airport • Residence in Project Excavation House near the city center of Gazipaşa.
+Cost: $2600 per session for students; $2900 for non-student volunteers Costs include: • Shuttle transportation to and from local Turkish airport • Residence in Project Excavation House near the city center of Gazipaşa.
 Dormitory-style rooms (up to six people per room).
-Single supplements available. • All meals (except Saturday breakfast and dinner, and all day Sunday) • Round trip transportation between Excavation House and the archaeological site • Instruction in archaeological field techniques; ceramics studies; basic surveying skills; conservation training • Excursions to local archaeological sites • Medical insurance (through the University of Nebraska)
+Single supplements available. • All meals (except Saturday breakfast, and all day Sunday) • Round trip transportation between Excavation House and the archaeological site • Instruction in archaeological field techniques; ceramics studies; basic surveying skills; basics conservation training • Excursions to local archaeological sites • Medical insurance (through the University of Nebraska)

 3 credit hours through the University of Nebraska credits offered by University of Nebraska.
 Tuition is • Undergraduate–$259.00/credit hour, resident; $830/credit hour, non-resident (tuition only) • Graduate–332.00/ credit hour, resident; $996/credit hour, non-resident (tuition only) .